thesoapcollective/slack_itc_autoingestion/README.md

 ## Configuration
 You'll need to setup two integrations in your Slack:

 1. An [Incoming Webhook](https://slack.com/services/new/incoming-webhook).
-The Webhook URL will be used in your config below.
+The Webhook URL field will be used in your config below.
 2. A [Slash Command](https://slack.com/services/new/slash-commands).
-The Command and Token will be used in your config below.
-The URL should be the location of the app with the gem installed.
+The Command and Token fields will be used in your config below.
+The URL field should be something to the effect of https://example.com/slack_itc_autoingestion.

 By default, the config looks for options set in your environment variables.
 Override the defaults in `config/initializers/slack_itc_autoingestion.rb`: